 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!

 General Park Information

 Entry into the National Park is $35 per vehicle and can be purchased online or upon arrival.
-However, if you plan on visiting at least one other National Park during your trip to Utah I recommend purchasing an America the Beautiful pass for $80.
+However, if you plan on visiting at least one other National Park during your trip to Utah or hitting up the Mighty 5 I recommend purchasing an America the Beautiful pass for $80.